isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 #### 1) Set up your bluetooth for your external GPS

-Let us start with connecting your awesome new bluetooth GPS unit to your device.
+Let us start with connecting your awesome new bluetooth GPS unit to your mobile device.

-1.To do this, you first need to download and install the free [Bluetooth GPS app](https://play.google.com/store/apps/details?id=googoo.android.btgps&hl=en).
+1. To do this, you first need to download and install the free [Bluetooth GPS app](https://play.google.com/store/apps/details?id=googoo.android.btgps&hl=en).

 2. Once you've done that, you need to turn on "Developer Mode."
 Swipe down from the top, and click the little cogwheel icon to enter your phone's settings menu.
 Scroll to the bottom, and tap the "About Phone" menu item.
 Scroll again to the bottom and find the "Build Number" field.
 Tap on it about 10 times in quick succession.
 You have now enabled developer mode.